matheusschreiber/mymonthly-dapp/README.md

 ## Idea

-A contract factory for managing payments and expiration dates of subscription services.
+A contracts factory for managing payments and expiration dates of subscription services.

 ![diagram](public/diagram.png)